 1. Where it is determined that a use of land or development is contrary, or apparently contrary, to the Municipal Plan and Development Regulations, Council may initiate enforcement measures by issuing a stop work order.
 2. A stop work order requires that person to stop the development or work connected therewith pending the final adjudication in any prosecution arising out of the development.
-3. Every inspector shall keep a record of any violation of these Regulations and report that violation to Council.
+3. Each inspector shall keep a record of violations of these Regulations and report these violations to Council.
 4. A person who does not comply with an Order is guilty of an offence under the provisions of the Urban and Rural Planning Act, 2000.

-3.0 LAND USE ZONES
+3.0 LAND USE ZONES AND OVERLAYS